 Famous Apps Created with Flutter

-Many large companies worldwide have utilized Flutter to create ground-breaking mobile apps.
-Flutter’s official Medium channel reported that over 500,000 apps have used Flutter for app development and deployment as of May 2022.
+Many large companies worldwide have utilized Flutter to create ground-breaking apps.
+Flutter’s official Medium channel reported that over 1 million apps have used Flutter as of May 2023.

 Let’s quickly go through a few of them.

-With over 100 million downloads in the Google Play Store and over 500,000 ratings on Apple’s App Store, Alibaba is one of the most versatile apps for B2B shopping and trading experience.
-The app developers relied on Flutter and the dart programming language to achieve great graphics and quick load speed.
+With over 100 million downloads in the Google Play Store and over 600,000 ratings on Apple’s App Store, Alibaba is one of the most versatile apps for B2B shopping and trading experience.
+The app developers relied on Flutter and the Dart programming language to achieve great graphics and quick load speed.

 Hookle is a great social media management app for small businesses, and the developer team used Flutter to create the app.
-Hookle achieved a 4.3-star rating on Google Play and 4.7-star on Apple’s app store.
+Hookle achieved a 4.5-star rating on Google Play and 4.8-star on Apple’s app store.
 Several news and technology outlets have featured Hookle as one of the best Flutter apps that used a single codebase for building mobile apps on multiple platforms.

 3. Google Ads

-Some other prominent companies that have used Flutter for app development include BMW, Beike, Google Pay, ByteDance, CrowdSource, eBay, Hamilton, Nubank, Push, Supernova, Tencent, and others.
+Some other prominent companies that have used Flutter include BMW, Beike, Google Pay, ByteDance, CrowdSource, eBay, Hamilton, Nubank, Push, Supernova, Tencent, and others.

 Flutter: Pros and Cons